printfuck/stardew-multiplayer-docker/README.md

 ### Error Messages in Console

-Usually you should be able to ignore any messages.
-If the game doesn't start or any errors appear, you should look for message like "cannot open display", whiich would indicate most likely permission errors.
+Usually you should be able to ignore any message there.
+If the game doesn't start or any errors appear, you should look for messages like "cannot open display", which would most likely indicate permission errors.

 ### VNC

 Access the game via VNC to initially load or start a pregenerated savegame.
-You can control the Server from there or edit the config.json files in the configs folder
+You can control the Server from there or edit the config.json files in the configs folder.